Events

 Sat, Oct 28th @ 7:30 pm — Sauder Concert Hall

-The Goshen College Choirs will present their annual Fall Choral Concert in Sauder Concert Hall.
-Performing are the Goshen College Chamber Choir and Vox Profundi, directed by Scott Hochstetler, and Voices of the Earth, directed by H. Roz Woll.
+The Goshen College Choirs will welcome CSA choir Sommo Voci and guest soloist Matthew Hunter in a performance of Robert Ray’s “Gospel Mass” as part of the annual Fall Choral Concert in Sauder Concert Hall.
+Performing are the GC Chamber Choir and Vox Profundi, directed by Scott Hochstetler; Voices of the Earth, directed by H. Roz Woll; and Sommo Voci, directed by Kristin Kauffman.

 Visiting Artist Recital: Patricia Caicedo, soprano